Desmos Accessible Graphing Calculator Guide

 Weak Acid Titration

-Graph with x-axis visible from 0 to 1.8 labeled "L of N a O H" and y-axis visible from 0 to 10 labeled p H. The graph increases from left to right, first sharply, then gradually, then sharply again.
+Figure 4 shows a graph with x-axis visible from 0 to 1.8 labeled "L of N a O H" and y-axis visible from 0 to 10 labeled p H. The graph increases from left to right, first sharply, then gradually, then sharply again.
 Three points are labeled on the curve.
 A is on the y axis, B is in the middle of the flatter section, and C is on the steep section at the end.

 Heating Curve (Piece-wise Functions)

 The following heating curve for one gram of water was created using a piecewise function with a moveable point overlayed.
 The audiation of this curve clearly distinguishes between the rising and flat sections.
-Try it for yourself by following the directions under the audio-trace section above.

 Note that the x-axis crosses at the zero point, rather than below the graphed line as might be more conventional for this style of graph.
-This is one limitation of Desmos the user cannot change where the axes cross.
+This is one limitation of Desmos— the user cannot change where the axes cross.

 Determining Reaction Rates (Linear Regression)

-The following graph to determine reaction order was created using a single data table with four columns: t, A, l n of A, and one over A. Although pedagogically it is unlikely that all three options would be plotted on a single graph, the example was constructed this way to better facilitate discussion of Desmos' data table graphs.
+.
+Although pedagogically it is unlikely that all three options would be plotted on a single graph, the example was constructed this way to better facilitate discussion of Desmos' data table graphs.